Sarv, The Culture School

-Sarv, The Culture School is a cultural, educational, non-governmental, and independent institution established to rediscover and introduce the history, culture, and art of Iran to both Iranian and non-Iranian communities.
+Sarv, The Culture School is an independent cultural and educational institution dedicated to rediscovering and sharing the history, art, and cultural heritage of Iran with both Iranian and non-Iranian communities.
+Sarv’s work is guided by two interconnected pillars: education and research.

 Nazanin Aygani